Skip to content

 • Why switch to KrispCall: Global numbers, CRM + AI tools, shared numbers, transparent per-user pricing, better team collaboration

-Grasshopper Pricing and Plans Overview
+Grasshopper Pricing and Plans Overview (2026)

-Grasshopper provides virtual phone systems with three pricing tiers and a seven-day free trial of a desktop or mobile interface.
+Grasshopper provides virtual phone systems with three pricing tiers and a 7-day free trial of a desktop or mobile interface.
 Its pricing is transparent, though additional costs apply for international use and specific features.

 FeaturesTrue SoloSolo PlusSmall Business